CAA (IATA) Dangerous Goods Training

 - Marking and labelling

-- Shippers' Declarations
+- Shippers' Declarations and airway bills

 - The requirements for dry ice, cryogenic gases and dry-shippers

 It will also cover the requirements for samples that are contained within small amounts of potentially flammable or toxic preservative fluids (using the Excepted Quantity and "de minimus"provisions).